mwtechwiz/Large-Network-Configuration/README.md

  7. Testing
 - Ping across VLANs and subnets.
 - Use web browsers from PCs to access HTTP server.
-- Use `nslookup` or DNS tools to test name resolution.

 <h2>Actions and Observations</h2>